michaeldayreads/reference/git.md

 `git stash apply [stash@{n}] --index` apply and stage as staged at stash.
 `git stash drop [stash@{n}]` remove nth set (or last if omitted).
 `git stash pop [stash@{n}]` apply and remove nth set (or last if omitted).
-`git stash save "a more useful name"` stash with the useful name showing in `git stash list`.
 `git stash clear` to remove all items from the stash **caution**.